 GeneCards Summary for TP73 Gene

 TP73 (Tumor Protein P73) is a Protein Coding gene.
-Diseases associated with TP73 include small cell cancer of the lung, somatic and tetraploidy.
+Diseases associated with TP73 include Small Cell Cancer Of The Lung and Neuroblastoma.
 Among its related pathways are Development NOTCH1-mediated pathway for NF-KB activity modulation and DNA Damage Response (only ATM dependent).
-Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and identical protein binding.
 An important paralog of this gene is TP63.

 UniProtKB/Swiss-Prot for TP73 Gene

 Participates in the apoptotic response to DNA damage.
 Isoforms containing the transactivation domain are pro-apoptotic, isoforms lacking the domain are anti-apoptotic and block the function of p53 and transactivating p73 isoforms.
 May be a tumor suppressor protein.